Brown Sea Cucumber, Isostichopus fuscus

 Brown Sea Cucumber, Isostichopus fuscus.
 Underwater photograph taken in Zihuatanejo Bay, Guerrero, March 2018.
 Photograph courtesy of Ron Woheau, Zihuatanejo.

-Habitat and Distribution: The Brown Sea Cucumber resides within rocks and sand substrate and occasionally in mud and are found in tidal pools from the intertidal zone to depths up to 43 m (140 feet).
+Habitat and Distribution: Brown Sea Cucumbers resides on rocks and sand substrates and occasionally on mud.
+They are found from the intertidal zone to depths up to 43 m (140 feet).
 They are generally found in more protected areas, where water movement will not sweep their food away.
-The Brown Sea Cucumber is a resident of all Mexican waters of the Pacific Ocean, except they are not found along the West Coast of the Baja Peninsula.
+Brown Sea Cucumbers are a subtropical to tropical Eastern Pacific species tha that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the west coast of the Baja Peninsula.

-Diet: The Brown Sea Cucumber is a depositional feeder that crawl along the bottom, using their sticky tentacles to collect detritus and other organic matter, such as bacteria and fungus.
-This method of feeding redistributes sediment, and therefore contributes to the general ecology.
+Diet: The Brown Sea Cucumber is a depositional feeder that crawls along the bottom, using their sticky tentacles to collect detritus and other organic matter, such as bacteria and fungus.
 Some members of the family have an annual cycle of auto-eviscerating their digestive tract and gonads to remove sediment from their digestive tracts that have been accumulated from their feeding process.

 Predators: The Brown Sea Cucumber is preyed upon by fish, marine mammals, and starfish.
 They do have the ability to auto-eviscerate their internal organs to distract potential predators.
 They have the ability to regrow these organs in a matter of weeks.